Fiber Drawing Furnace

 Radial Ports

-A window is installed in the left port which views through the element.
-The right port views the exterior of the element for accurate temperature control using an optional radiation pyrometer.
-This port is plugged but will accept the standard window assembly.
+We’ve installed a window in the left port which views through the element, while the right port views the exterior of the element for accurate temperature control using an optional radiation pyrometer.
+This port is plugged, but will accept the standard window assembly.

 Gas Ports